Multi-Tenancy in ASP.NET (SaaS Architecture) Application

 The TenandDbContext is used in the CurrentTenantUserService to look up a tenant when a request comes in.
 The reason this needs to be a separate context is that BaseDbContext and ApplicationDbContext use CurrentTenantUserService when they construct and have query filters that rely on the tenant Id being present.
 Having a separate context avoids a circular dependency.

-BaseDbContext inherits from IdentityDbContext and contains the ASP Identity related tables and the Tenant table.
+BaseDbContext inherits from IdentityDbContext and contains the ASP Identity-related tables and the Tenant table.
 In a multiple database scenario, these tables will not be created on every tenant database, only the main database.
 ApplicationDbContext contains all other tables related to your application.
 In a multiple database scenario, these tables will be created on every tenant table.
-The products entity for example, is managed within the ApplicationDbContext.
-If you plan on only having a single database, these two contexts could be merged into one.
-Refer to the Persistence & Infrastructure guide on how to create migrations.
+The products entity, for example, is managed within the ApplicationDbContext.

 Query Filters & On Configuring

-Queries on tenant data are isolated by use of global query filters provided by Entity Framework core.
+Queries on tenant data are isolated by the use of global query filters provided by Entity Framework core.
 The OnModelCreating method dynamically applies query filters to any entity implementing the IMustHaveTenant interface, with help from the ApplyGlobalQueryFilter extension in Infrastructure/Persistence/Extensions.

 ApplicationDbContext contains an OnConfiguring method to dynamically switch the connection string per each request.